 Who are we?

-North Yorkshire Council are a ‘data controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).
+North Yorkshire Council is a ‘data controller’ as defined by Article 4(7) of the UK General Data Protection Regulation (UK GDPR).
 The fostering service is responsible for processing data relating to foster carers and the children and young people they look after.

 We have appointed Veritau Ltd to be our data protection officer.